Mathias-gt/ale.aos/README.md

 The Ansible Alcatel-Lucent Enterprise AOS collection includes a variety of Ansible content to help automate the management of Alcatel-Lucent Enterprise AOS network appliances.

-This collection has been tested against Alcatel-Lucent Enterprise AOS TDB.
+This collection has been tested against Alcatel-Lucent Enterprise AOS 8.9R03.

 <!--start requires_ansible-->
 ## Ansible version compatibility